iotaledger/wasp/documentation/docs/guide/example_projects/fair_roulette.md

 You should follow the [Deployment](../chains_and_nodes/setting-up-a-chain.md#deploy-the-iscp-chain) documentation until you reach the `deploy-contract` command.

 The deployment of a contract requires funds to be deposited to the **chain**.
-You can do this by executing the following command:
+You can do this by executing the following command from the directory where your Wasp node was configured:

 ```bash
 wasp-cli chain deposit IOTA:10000